Enrico Glicenstein: Legacy

 The Glicenstein Museum was founded in Safed, Israel.
 It became the Israel Bible Museum in 1985, and many Glicenstein sculptures are still displayed there.
 In 2008 the Deputy Mayor of Safed was indicted for stealing paintings that had been put in storage when the Glicenstein Museum changed its role.

-Glicenstein's works are found in a number of collections including the Musée d'Art Moderne de la Ville de Paris and the Pompidou Centre, the Israel Museum, the Galleria Nazionale d'Arte Moderna in Rome, the Krakow and the Warsaw National Museum, the Brooklyn Museum, the Metropolitan Museum of Art and the United States Holocaust Memorial Museum.
+Glicenstein's works are found in a number of collections including the Musée d'Art Moderne de la Ville de Paris and the Pompidou Centre, the Israel Museum, the Galleria Nazionale d'Arte Moderna in Rome, the national museums in Kraków and Warsaw, the Brooklyn Museum, the Metropolitan Museum of Art and the United States Holocaust Memorial Museum.
 Glicenstein has papers in the Smithsonian.

 Jean Cassou has published a book on Glicenstein Sculpture.
 Portraits of Glicenstein and his daughter Beatrice were made by his son Emanuel Glicen Romano.
 (His son changed his name to avoid being accused of exploiting his father's fame).

+In collaboration with Glicenstein's estate, the late curator and art historian Charlotte Snyder Sholod wrote a definitive book, Life & Work of Enrico Glicenstein.
+Published in 2014 by Hard Press Editions, and with two chapters and the epilogue written by Polish art historian Tamara Szytma following Sholod's death, the volume features a thorough biography and appraisal of Glicenstein's work and a comprehensive catalogue of his sculptures.